OWRC/interpolants/interpolation/climate-sources.md

 # Data interpolation

-The above data are automatically [interpolated to the 10km² sub-watershed scale](/interpolants/interpolation/climate-interpolation.html)
+The above data are automatically [interpolated to the 10km² sub-watershed scale](/interpolants/interpolation/climate-interpolation.html).
+For use in our water budgeting, [click here](/interpolants/modelling/waterbudget/data.html#data-sources).